cjaniake/med_llm/README.md

 # Model evaluation

 We took the LLaMA 3 8B base model as our baseline.
 We used the groq inference service to submit questions to the original model and collect responses, and we submitted questions to the fine-tuned model and collected responses.
 One important note about the inference settings is that we restricted the fine tuned model responses to the maximum of 150 new tokens to speed up the processing.
 For this reason some responses are truncated in the middle of a sentence.

+By the 1075th sample, we had reached the maximum quota of tokens per day in Groq.
+So the first 1075 out of 2996 samples were evaluated.

-# Model evaluation
+# Results

 We evaluated the model using a set of metrics, starting from the simpler ones based on ngrams BLEU and ROUGE, then proceeding to a Sentence Transformer (SBERT) similarity score evaluation.
 The fine-tuned model outperformed the base model on all metrics: